BL08FR/Radin-Tankloader/README.md

 - analog gauge level sensor if not already available

 The "AP" .ino is fr the pumping base, the "STA" .ino is for the station (tank).
-All others infrmations should be located in the begining of each .ino files.
+All others informations should be located in the begining of each .ino files.